 Issue Attention Cycle.
 Summer 2015.
 In this inaugural Reflecting Pool podcast, host Bijan Karimi talks to USCG Lt.
-Chris Kimrey (cohort 1402) about how emerging problems often surprise lawmakers and agency officials which can result in rapid, reactive governance.
+Chris Kimrey (CHDS cohort 1402) about how emerging problems often surprise lawmakers and agency officials which can result in rapid, reactive governance.
 Chris talks about re-purposing physics equations to quantify the primary characteristics that influence the emergence of attention pertaining to a crisis and how he developed a repeatable model whereby an emerging crisis can be evaluated by its characteristics to predict the likely reaction of government.